-The board policy for determining the nature and amount of remuneration of directors and executives is agreed by the board of directors as a whole, in consultation with the board Remuneration and Nomination Committee.
+The board policy for determining the nature and amount of remuneration of directors and executives is agreed by the board of directors as a whole.
 The board obtains professional advice where necessary to ensure that the company attracts and retains talented and motivated directors and employees who can enhance company performance through their contributions and leadership.

-For directors and specified executives, the company provides a remuneration package that incorporates both cash-based remuneration and share-based remuneration.
-The contracts for service between the company and specified directors and executives are on a continuing basis the terms of which are not expected to change in the immediate future aside from normal negotiations on contracts as they approach their conclusion and the normal annual review processes expected in July each year.
+For directors and executives, the company provides a remuneration package that incorporates both cash-based remuneration and share-based remuneration.
+The contracts for service between the company and specified directors and executives are on a continuing basis, the terms of which are not expected to change in the immediate future aside from normal negotiations on contracts as they approach their conclusion and the normal annual review processes expected in July each year.
 Due to the development nature of the business the remuneration policy is not directly related to company performance.
 The board considers a remuneration policy based on short-term returns and incentives alone would not be beneficial to the long-term creation of wealth by the company for shareholders.